Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/r/R/USER.md

     will launch one thread per virtual core rather one thread per available core, which can lead to heavy oversubscription of the cores in your job and very bad parallel performance.

+-   We have seen issues with some linear algebra operations when running in multithreaded mode.
+Two workarounds seem to help:

+    -   Setting `OMP_STACKSIZE=256M` (and exporting this variable) which we have implemented in the module for the 24.03 versions, and

+    -   using `ulimit -s 300000`

+    The problem has been reported to HPE Cray.
+It might be fixed in the 25.03 release of the programming environment.

+    Note that the issue also occurs with the `cray-R` module, but there you'll have to also set `OMP_STACKSIZE` by hand as we cannot change those modules.

 ## Some noteworthy packages included in the regular EasyConfig